Global Footprint: We are responsible global citizens with a sustainable international footprint

 Percentage of Scotland’s waste managed in Scotland

-Headline: The majority of Scotland's waste is managed in Scotland, but more than 10% is exported.
+Headline: The majority of Scotland’s waste is managed in Scotland, but around 12% of waste is managed elsewhere.

-This indicator reports for each type of treatment (recycled, recovered or disposed), the annual amount of Scotland’s waste managed in Scotland by volume and as a percentage of Scottish waste managed anywhere.
+This indicator reports for each type of treatment (recycled, recovered or disposed), the annual mass of Scotland’s waste managed in Scotland as a percentage of Scottish waste managed anywhere.
 Recovered waste is used for fuel and energy generation.
 Disposed waste includes waste landfilled or disposed by incineration.
+Recycled waste includes organic waste recycled at biological treatment plants such as compositing plants, in addition to non-organic waste.
 Find out more about the percentage of Scotland’s waste managed in Scotland indicator.

-The proportion of Scottish waste managed in Scotland as a percentage of Scottish waste managed anywhere has decreased from 90.3% in 2011 to 87.7% in 2021.
+The proportion of Scottish waste managed in Scotland as a percentage of Scottish waste managed anywhere has decreased slightly from 90% in 2011 to 88% in 2022.
 The percentage of Scottish waste recycled in Scotland as a percentage of Scottish waste recycled anywhere has oscillated but not significantly increased since 2011.
-We continue to export over 10% of waste tonnage to be managed elsewhere.
-Please note that data is not available for 2019 and 2020.
+Over 10% of waste continues to be to be managed outside Scotland, largely determined by recycling exports.
+Please note that some data is not available for 2019 and 2020.
 Please see the Technical Hub for details.

 Sustainability of fish stocks